Nader971/Oracle-SQL-Course/README.md

 LESSON 20

-Subquery: We can use another select statement to get a specific output to use in the main statement.
+Subquery: We can use another select statement to get a specific output for the main statement.

 •	we use it in ().

 •	It's better to put it in the right code so it can be read easily.

-•	We use Single-row operators with Single-row subquery and Multiple-row operators with Multiple-row subquery.
+•	We use single-row operators with single-row subqueries and multiple-row operators with multiple-row subqueries.

 Example: SELECT last_name, salary FROM employees WHERE salary > (SELECT salary FROM employees WHERE last_name = 'Abel');